Our Curriculum Intent

 From page 176 onwards, you will find good examples of not only the content of what we teach, but examples of some of the vocabulary we use at different ages.
 For example, at Key Stage 1 in Geography, children will use basic geographical language including: beach, cliff, coast, vegetation, season, weather and so on.
 In Key Stage 2 History, they will gain an understanding of vocabulary such as : empire, civilisation and parliament etc.

-Please read our Teaching and Learning policy for more information
+Please read our Curriculum policy for more information

 We regularly meet as a staff to share good practice with each other.
 We share examples of planning, work and assessment.
 Here are the staff in action...